FaithAlone.net

 • Inclusion of some books from the intertestamental Deuterocanon, also known as the Apocrypha, as Scripture

 Many of the above are declared to be De Fide - to be believed by all of the faithful, under penalty of Anathema.
 The Roman Catholic Church has no inspired basis for any of the above doctrines, yet condemns people to Hell if they do not believe them.
-This is adding to the Gospel, in violation of Galatians 1:6-9, and binding to men's souls something that God never commanded them to believe.
+This is adding to the Gospel, in violation of Galatians 1:6-9, and binding to people's souls something that God never commanded them to believe.

 Conclusion